acmbitmesra/DevHack-0.2/task-0/readme.md

 You are also welcome to show your creativity on the tasks given.

+We feel that Linux users will learn much more while doing this task.
+No need to worry Windows and Mac users!! :P

-After this task, you can tell anyone “I have hosted a website on my college LAN”!
+<b>After this task, you can tell anyone “I have hosted a website on my college LAN”!</b>

 Fill the below form, when you have successfully done the task.
 Also, write the things you learnt, and approach you followed to do the task.
 This will help us to improve the tasks in future. :)